imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 Apart from the technology side of things.
 There are some considerations I’d like to go through.

 ### Performance
 Data is expensive.
 I wanted to keep my portfolio site as small as possible so users won't waste data on my portfolio.
 I managed to achieve the size of [0.11mb](https://whatdoesmysitecost.com/test/161125_56_c7e146b2d31d65a678b82e70d0277468).
 There are a couple steps that I took to keep the site size small.
-[Functional](//www.jon.gold/2015/07/functional-css/) approach towards styling my portfolio is one of the steps I took to keep the website size small.
-The idea of reusing classes for everything is amazing.
+[Functional](//www.jon.gold/2015/07/functional-css/) approach towards styling my portfolio is one of them.
+The idea of immutable classes and reusing them for everything is amazing.
 No more custom classes.
+That means less lines in CSS.

 Apart from that, I went about inlining my styles into the `<head>` to eliminate the need of HTTP request for my stylesheets.
 The takeaway here is to have inline styles within the `<head>` and maybe a larger file size but we are talking bytes here.
 Ultimately, I think it is worth it.